dmbarbour/wikilon/docs/AboutABC.md

 At this point, we may halt evaluation and pass the program to our static simple type checker.
 Macro evaluation is effectively considered *complete* the moment any value exists to its left, i.e. `[A]{&macro} => [A]`.
 If after evaluation our program still contains `{&macro}` annotations, we might call that program a macro.
 In the general case, macros are dynamically typed functions, offering a lightweight escape from the rigid static type system whenever an escape is needed.

 ## ABC Assumptions and Idioms

 ### Annotations

-Annotations are tokens with prefix `&` as in `{&seq}`, `{&lazy}`, or `{&cache}`.
-Annotations affect the ABC evaluator, tuning evaluation to improve performance or debugging.
-In general, annotations should not be used for anything that cannot be easily handled by an interpreter at runtime.
-Annotations not recognized by the runtime will be deleted during evaluation.

-For debugging purposes, annotations tend to cause a program to fail fast, e.g. `{&nat}` provides a runtime type assertion that our argument is a natural number, or `{&error}` enables runtimes and developers both to record errors in the output.
-In some cases, these can be leveraged by static type analysis.
+Annotations are tokens with prefix `&` as in `{&seq}` or `{&cache}`.
+Annotations are ad-hoc, defined by the runtime, but must have identity semantics.
+Within the limits of identity semantics, annotations can may used to improve performance, debugging, testing, static analysis and so on.

 ### Runtime Error Reporting